Getting Less Sleep Makes Drivers Dangerous, According to Research

 The National Sleep Foundation has previously stated that drivers who have received two or less hours’ sleep are not fit to drive, but the AAA Foundation researchers suggest that drivers who have gotten between four and five hours’ sleep should also be considered to be driving in an impaired state.
 To this point, the report authors offer that, based on their findings, someone driving after getting only four to five hours’ sleep has a crash risk equivalent to someone driving with a blood alcohol level slightly above the legal limit.
 When a driver has gotten less than four hours’ sleep, their crash risk is closer to that of someone who has a blood alcohol concentration of 0.12-0.15%.
 Victims of drowsy driving crashes may wish to use evidence of the at-fault driver’s drowsiness or lack of sleep to prove liability for a crash.

-If you’ve been injured in a car accident in New York, find out if you may have a right to money damages for your injuries by contacting the seasoned and knowledgeable Poughkeepsie personal injury lawyers at Ingber & Provost for a consultation, at 845-733-2720, with additional offices in Bloomingburg and Pine Bush.
+If you’ve been injured in a car accident in New York, find out if you may have a right to money damages for your injuries by contacting the seasoned and knowledgeable Poughkeepsie personal injury lawyers at Ingber & Provost for a consultation, at 845-733-2720, with additional offices in Bloomingburg and Melville.